Francisco Ramón Vicuña

 Francisco Ramón de Vicuña Larraín (/es-419/; September 9, 1775 - January 13, 1849) was a Chilean political figure.
 He served twice as acting President of Chile in 1829.
 Francisco Vicuña was of Basque descent.

 Early life

-He was born in Santiago on 1775, the son of Francisco de Vicuña Hidalgo y Zavala and of María del Carmen Larraín Salas y Vicuña.
+He was born in Santiago in 1775, the son of Francisco de Vicuña Hidalgo y Zavala and of María del Carmen Larraín Salas y Vicuña.
 He married Mariana de Aguirre, and had 11 children with her.

 In 1810, Vicuña participated in Chile's war for independence and organized the first firearms production in the country.
 In 1811, he represented Osorno in the congress, which was to give Chile a constitution, in 1814, he moved to the Senate of Chile.
 Then, he was arrested for conspiracy against the Spanish crown and banished into exile.
-Only after Chile's victory at the battle of Chacabuco in 1817, was he able to return to his home land.
+Only after Chile's victory at the battle of Chacabuco in 1817, was he able to return to his homeland.
 Bernardo O'Higgins appointed him as a government representative to the northern provinces.